mukulele/raspberry/monitor/README.md

 ```
 Remove this file, if you want to downloading the collector templates automatically during the first run.
 ## 3. Collector (var) files
+All files in the script directory with the extension var will be executed by default.
+The main script accept one argument as filename without extension to execute only this file.

 The content is executed by a source file statement inside the main script.
 Also, the content is analyzed line by line with doing a cut at the '='.
 It's possible to do anything inside the file, but the 'var=value' statement must to be at start of the line and all lines without var assigments have to start with one or more white space or hash (#)!